passcod/zarc/SPEC.md

 1. Read original Zarc Directory (and Header)
 2. Create a new keypair
+3. Insert new **Prior Version** entry
+4. Change all existing frames and filemaps to reference the old version
-3. Insert data frames as needed
+5. Insert new data frames as needed
-4. Recompute all signatures
-5. Insert **Framelist** entries as needed
+6. Insert new **Framelist** entries as needed
-6. Insert **Filemap** entries as needed
+7. Insert new **Filemap** entries as needed
+8. On option, and if the hash algorithm has changed, recompute all hashes.
+9. Recompute all signatures
-7. Write new directory and trailer
+10. Write new directory and trailer